tjelvar-olsson/biologists-guide-to-computing/source/preface.rst

 this book is also for you.
 The book starts off by explaining fundamental computing concepts, teaching you how to think like a computer.
-You will then learn how to use Python by creating a script to analyse the GC-content of a bacterial genome.
+You will then learn how to use Python by creating a script to analyse the guanine-cytosine (GC) content of a bacterial genome.
 There is also a chapter on data visualisation that teaches you how to work with R. Furthermore, programming best practises are highlighted and explained throughout the book.

 **Biologists that want to ensure their data analysis is reproducible.**
 If you want to ensure that your data analysis is reproducible this book